NCC Fall Semester

 You must maintain a minimum grade point average (GPA) in order to remain in good academic

 Academic standing is determined according to the regulations of the Academic Standing Committee and are made at the conclusion of each semester.
 Academic standing will only be printed at the top of the unofficial copy of the transcript.

 The following cumulative grade point averages (GPA) are the minimums which must be attained for a student to be considered in good academic standing:

-A student whose cumulative average falls below these minima for the first time will remain in good academic standing but shall be limited to 14 credits (or equivalent where preparatory courses are concerned) for the next semester.
-If, at the end of the next semester, the student's cumulative average still falls below these minima, then the student concerned shall be placed on academic probation and shall be restricted to part-time (fewer than 12 credits) attendance.
+A student whose cumulative GPA falls below these minima for the first time will remain in good academic standing but shall be limited to 14 credits (or equivalent where developmental courses are concerned) for the next semester.
+If, at the end of the next semester, the student's cumulative GPA still falls below these minima, then the student concerned shall be placed on academic probation and shall be restricted to part-time (fewer than 12 credits) attendance.

-In additional to fulfilling their remediation requirements specified in the previous section, these students must enroll in NCC 101-The College Experience, during the summer or winterim session prior to their first semester of attendance or during their first semester of attendance.
+In additional to fulfilling their developmental requirements specified above, these students must enroll in NCC 101-The College Experience, during the summer prior to their first semester of attendance or during their first semester of attendance.

-Students required to enroll in NCC 101 and who do not successfully complete the course must register again for NCC 101 until they do so.
+Students required to enroll in NCC 101 and who do not successfully complete the course must register again for NCC 101 until they successfully complete the course.